-At your doctor’s office/hospital – Almost every doctor’s office, and all hospitals in Hong Kong are licensed to also dispense drugs, and will usually do so.
-First, you will need to see the doctor, who will subsequently issue a prescription which will be filled in the office.
+Almost every doctor’s office and all hospitals in Hong Kong are licensed to dispense drugs, and will usually do so.
+First, you need to see the doctor, who will subsequently issue a prescription which will be filled in the office.
 The drugs will be issued once you pay.
-If your prescription is an ongoing one, most doctors will leave a note in your file, allowing you to simply talk to the nurses to get your prescription filled.
+If your prescription is ongoing, most doctors will leave a note in your file, allowing you to talk to nurses to get your prescription filled.

 Chain drug stores (authorized sellers)

-At a registered pharmacy – The registered pharmacies (both chains and individually owned) can also dispense prescription medication as long as you have a prescription from your doctor.
-One thing to note about these pharmacies, however, is that not everyone will have your drug in stock, so you may need to visit a number of dispensaries.
+Registered pharmacies in HK (both chains and individually owned) can also dispense prescription medication as long as you have a prescription from your doctor.
+However, one thing to note about these pharmacies is that not everyone will have your drug in stock, so you may need to visit a number of dispensaries.

 Convenience stores (listed sellers)

 It’s important to note that all drugs sold here must be in a closed or original container.
-Unlike at mom and pops stores, no broken-bulk is allowed.
+Unlike at mom-and-pop stores, no broken bulk is allowed.

-Where do I purchase Chinese Medicines in Hong Kong?
+Where do I purchase Chinese medicine in Hong Kong?

 Regulation of Chinese medicines